 - Keep all of your paperwork and possible evidence together in a safe place.

 - Don’t submit to searches without a warrant (be aware that some international wildlife crimes could fall under international law (CITES).
 Game wardens may not need a warrant if they suspect you’re harboring illegal ivory or tiger skins, for instance)

 - Reach out to us for a consultation.

-But, like many other types of crimes in Florida, sometimes a Prosecutor will accept a plea bargain or reduce the charges if you have a quality defense lawyer.
+Since fish and game violations are so varied, the only way to learn what defenses are available is to speak with an attorney.
+Like many other types of crimes in Florida, sometimes a Prosecutor will accept a plea bargain or reduce the charges if you have a quality defense lawyer.

 How Long Do Florida Fish & Wildlife Cases Take to Settle?

-The simplest situations, like the invalid fishing licenses we discussed above, can be settled almost immediately when you pay the fine.
+The simplest situations, like the invalid fishing licenses discussed above, can be settled almost immediately when you pay the fine.
 More complex cases and serious charges can take much longer to resolve, ranging from a few months to a few years.

 Avoiding Florida Fish & Wildlife Violations

 If you have questions about hunting, fishing and ecology management, the Florida Fish and Wildlife Conservation Committee is a great place to start.